 Are Landlord background checks regulated?

 If a landlord chooses to use a consumer background checking site, as most do, their searches will fall under the Fair Credit Reporting Act (FCRA).
 These regulations restrict what information will be made available to landlords and govern what they can and cannot use when making their decision.

 However, landlords are not obliged to use consumer checking sites.
 Corporate landlords usually will, but if a landlord is just renting out a single property, they may well choose not to.
 In that case, they are likely to use a site such as the ones we have recommended in this article.

 If that is the case, then FCRA regulations will not apply.

 There is one piece of legislation that all landlords are required to adhere to.
 The Fair Housing Act states that no landlord can discriminate against a tenant on the basis of race or color, religion, national origin, marital status, age, disability, gender, or pregnancy.

 A background check will reveal much of this information but if a landlord uses it as an excuse not to rent a property to you, they are breaking the law.

 The precise information that a landlord will look at in a tenant background check varies depending on how they conduct the check, which state they are in, and what information they are interested in.

 In this article, we have explained the type of information they most often look at and what regulations govern this process.

-We have also revealed the advantages of running a background check on yourself before seeking to rent a property and suggested the three best background checking sites to use for this.
+We have also revealed the advantages of running a background check on yourself before seeking to rent a property and suggested the two best background checking sites to use for this.